 Self-closing gates with self-closing latches are also valuable safety measures and most often required by law to help pool yards stay securely enclosed.
 After fencing, another easy way to keep children and pets safe is to install locks on the inside of all of the house doors that lead to your backyard.
 Install the locks up high on the doors where children and even the smartest of dogs can’t reach them and keep the locks on at all times.
 You can also install electric door chimes and alarms to each backyard door that signal you when the door is opened even slightly.
 To this end, a more cost-efficient measure is to hang bells or other noise-making objects high up on doors so that when opened, you can be alerted by the sound.

 With ever-advancing technology, people are also installing new indoor and outdoor monitoring cameras and devices, several of which have mobile apps that allow you to watch backyard activity from your cell phone.
 There are also tech-savvy child safety wrist bands that signal a remote alarm when the band becomes submerged in water.
 With these, as long as a child has the wrist band on, an alarm will sound if the child’s wrist is in the water.
-Pool sensors that detect splashing and activity in the water have also been a popular option and these are now being made better so that they don’t falsely alert homeowners when a leaf has fallen into the pool.
+Pool sensors that detect splashing and activity in the water have also been a popular option and these are now being made better to reduce false alarms caused by leaves and falling or blowing debris.